The First Time (2012 film): Plot

 They meet at a park with Dave's little sister Stella the next day.
-As Aubrey's parents are out for the night, she invites Dave over.
+Aubrey's parents are out for the night, so she invites Dave over.
 He contemplates bringing a condom, but decides against it.
 As they make out, they hesitate before deciding to have sex.
 Dave awkwardly puts on a condom Aubrey has.

-Afterwards, both are upset as neither felt satisfied, and feel awkward talking about it.
+Afterwards, both are upset as it felt unsatisfying, and feel awkward talking about it.
 Everything they say makes it worse, so they agree it was a mistake and should not see each other.
-They both regret it, Aubrey keeps hoping Dave will call, while he repeatedly starts to, but hangs up.
+However, they both regret it; Aubrey keeps hoping Dave will call, while he repeatedly starts to, but hangs up.

 Meeting with Simon and Big Corporation, he tells them the idea of sex was better than the reality.
-Simon tells him it is no big deal, but Big Corporation reminds him he found someone special.
-Dave and Aubrey hit a speed bump because it was their first time, but they should try again.

-The following morning, Aubrey tells her parents she pushed away a great guy, and they try to soothe her.
-Dave is waiting for her in the driveway, declares his feelings and wants to try again.
+Big Corporation tells him he and Aubrey just hit a speed bump because it was their first time, but they should try again.
+The following morning, Aubrey tells her parents she regrets pushing Dave away, and they try to soothe her.
+When she walks outside, Dave is waiting for her in the driveway.
+He declares his feelings and wants to try again.
 She acts uninterested, but asks for a ride to school.
 In the car, she agrees they should try again and work on the sex, and he is relieved.
 As he drops her off, they say goodbye awkwardly, but she runs back, breaking her no PDA rule with a warm, passionate kiss.